Experimental realization of the Peregrine soliton in repulsive two-component Bose-Einstein condensates

-\paragraph*{\bf Further characterization of the Peregrine.} Leveraging the 1D nature of the Peregrine, we additionally employed a 1D reduction of Eq.~\eqref{eq:CGPE} in order to further characterize the features of the Peregrine soliton in the setup under consideration.
-Here, the transverse coordinates are averaged over and we also follow the experimental procedure and transfer a percentage of atoms from the majority to the minority component.
+Leveraging the 1D nature of the PS, we additionally employ a 1D reduction of Eq.~\eqref{eq:CGPE} to further numerically characterize the features of the PS in the context of these experiments.
+Here, we follow the experimental procedure described above while averaging over the transverse coordinates (see SM for details~\cite{supplement}).

-Fig.~\ref{fig:num_well_off} shows how the presence of the well assists in controllably seeding the emergence of the Peregrine soliton.
-In this particular case, we employ a well with $V_0=5~\hbar\omega_\perp$ and $s_x=4.8~\mu$m.
-In Fig.~\ref{fig:num_well_off}(a) we present the time evolution of the central density of the minority component, $|\Psi_2(0,t)|^2$, when switching off the well at various time-instants, $t_\textrm{off}$ (see legend), before the Peregrine nucleation would occur if the well was always present ($t=19.68$~ms).
-For comparison, the vertical dashed line indicates the occurrence of the Peregrine in the continued presence of the well.
-In all cases, the Peregrine soliton emerges at some time, $t_0$, after having switched off the well.
-The exception is $t_{\textrm{off}}=0$~ms (blue solid line), for which no Peregrine forms.
-This supports the fact that without the well, the above initial condition is not sufficient to form the Peregrine soliton.
-The earlier the well is switched off, the later the Peregrine soliton emerges.
+Figure~\ref{fig:num_well_off} demonstrates how the presence of the well assists in controllably seeding the emergence of the PS.
+In this particular case, we employ a well with $V_0=60$~nK and $s_x=4.8$~$\mu$m.
+In Fig.~\ref{fig:num_well_off}(a) we present the time evolution of the central density of the minority component, $|\Psi_2(0,t)|^2$, when switching off the well at various time instants, $t_\textrm{off}$ (see legend), before the PS nucleation would occur if the well was always present (vertical dashed line at $t=19.68$~ms).
+In all cases, the PS emerges at some time, $t_0$, after switching off the well.
+The exception is $t_{\textrm{off}}=0$ms (blue solid line), for which no PS forms.
+This supports the fact that, without the well, the above initial condition is not sufficient to form the PS.
+The earlier the switch-off, the later the PS emerges.
 Note that the process of switching off the well generates shock waves and their effect is visible after $t>100$~ms.

-To better understand the structure and properties of the Peregrine, in Fig.~\ref{fig:num_well_off}(b), we provide an instantaneous density profile of the minority component and its corresponding phase (depicted by a color gradient) at $t_0$ when switching off the well at $t_\textrm{off}=9.51$~ms. Additionally, we provide the profile of Eq.~\eqref{eq:peregrine} with $P_0=\max(|\Psi_2(x,t_0)|^2)/9$ (black dashed lines) to compare the emerging structure with the analytical form of the Peregrine solution.
-A close inspection of the central region of the condensate [inset~\ref{fig:num_well_off}(b)] evinces the excellent agreement of the Peregrine core between the two, as well as the telltale phase jump of $\pi$ between the core and the wings of the Peregrine soliton.
+To better understand the structure and properties of the PS, in Fig.~\ref{fig:num_well_off}(b), we provide an instantaneous density profile of $\ket{2,0}$ and its corresponding phase (depicted by a color gradient) at $t_0$ when switching off the well at $t_\textrm{off}=9.51$~ms. Additionally, we provide the profile of Eq.~\eqref{eq:peregrine} with $P_0=\max(|\Psi_2(x,t_0)|^2)/9$ (black dashed lines) to compare the emerging structure with the analytical PS solution.
+A close inspection of the central region of the condensate [inset of Fig.~\ref{fig:num_well_off}(b)] evinces the excellent agreement of the PS core among the two and the telltale $\pi$ phase jump between the core and the wings of the waveform.